Table of Contents

 In Summary on Submission of GST Appeal Documents:

-Case I - Order Appealed Against is Uploaded on GST Portal: No physical submission needed if the order is uploaded on the portal.
+Case I - Order Appealed Against is Uploaded on GST Portal: No physical submission is needed if the order is uploaded on the portal.

-Case II- Order Appealed Against is Not Uploaded on GST Portal: Physical submission of a self-certified copy of the order is required if the order is not uploaded on the portal.
+Case II—Order Appealed Against is Not Uploaded on GST Portal: Physical submission of a self-certified copy of the order is required if the order is not uploaded on the portal.

 Rajput Jain and Associates recommendation: